Noelkd/neocites-Noelkd/README.md

 Version control for my neocities site

-Neocities is the new geocities since version control is cool and I  might have this website for a while I'm going to use git hub to track the changes to this little project.
+Neocities is the new geocities, and since version control is cool and I might have this website for a while so I'm going to use git hub to track the changes to this little project.

 At the moment its drawning 15 iterations of a L-system to make a Dragon Curve.